Kaciras/deasync/README.md

 ## Usage

-Deasync exports two APIs: `deasync` for callback style function, and `awaitSync` for Promise.
+DeAsync exports only two APIs: `deasync` for callback-style functions, and `awaitSync` for Promises.

 ### `deasync(function)`